 Staff and service

 Magic.
 If I could get away with one word, that would be it.
 Royal Mansour’s staff-to-guest ratio is eye-popping (more than 500 for the 53 riads), and it’s not just a case of quantity.
 The almost exclusively Moroccan staff are a class act.
 They are quietly discreet but also great fun and incredibly genuine about wanting your stay to be perfect.
 Service is exceptionally polished but friendly.
 You also scarcely see any staff, as many move around behind the scenes through their own access ways.

 The concierge team deserves special mention.
 They arranged a diverse schedule of activities for me and were adept at changing tack to suit the mood of the day and the vagaries of holiday timing.

 French guests were here in full force, with a decent showing from the Spanish and a large Mexican family reunion.
 Although the property was running near capacity, it was possible to remain somewhat isolated from fellow guests, apart from a brief hello over breakfast.
 Well-heeled and generally on the younger side of middle age, confirmed bachelors were also well represented.

 I was honestly dreading leaving, and the return to real life was indeed a brutal jolt.
 Checkout was done sitting down in the wood-panelled reception area over tea.
 Flight details had already been provided, and the hotel’s new Range Rover swept me out to the airport.
 But not before the concierge had thoughtfully arranged the car to detour via the newly opened Musée Yves Saint Laurent, which adjoins the famous Jardin Majorelle.
 Arriving at the airport, an express departure agent greeted me kerbside and took me through.
 This is a complimentary offering from the hotel (a similar service is available on arrival) that kept the Mansour magic alive for just that little bit longer.

-20 minutes by road transfer from Marrakech Airport
+20 minutes by road from Marrakech Menara Airport